Haselnussbomber/HaselTweaks/README.md

 Uses the games `/itemsort` command for sorting.

-### Auto-open Recipe (Experimental)
+### Auto-open Recipe

-When a quest progresses and the new quest step requires an item that can be crafted, and you have all the materials for that item in your inventory, this tweak will automatically open the recipe.
+When a daily quest objective requires an item which is craftable and you have materials in your inventory, it will automatically open the recipe.

 ### Character Class Switcher